SMS Goeben: Design

 As the German Kaiserliche Marine (Imperial Navy) continued in its arms race with the British Royal Navy in 1907, the Reichsmarineamt (Imperial Navy Office) considered plans for the battlecruiser that was to be built for the following year.
 An increase in the budget raised the possibility of increasing the caliber of the main battery from the 28 cm guns used in the previous battlecruiser, SMS Von der Tann, to 30.5 cm, but Admiral Alfred von Tirpitz, the State Secretary of the Navy, opposed the increase, preferring to add a pair of 28 cm guns instead.
 The Construction Department supported the change, and ultimately two ships were authorized for the 1908 and 1909 building years; Moltke was the first, followed by Goeben.

+Characteristics

+Goeben was 186.6 m long overall, with a beam of 29.4 m and a draft of 9.19 m fully loaded.
+The ship displaced 22,979 t normally, and 25,400 t at full load.
+She had a long forecastle deck that extended for most of the ship, stepping down to the main deck at the rearmost 27 cm gun turrets.
+The ship's superstructure consisted of a pair of conning towers, a larger one forward as the primary position, and a smaller, secondary position aft.
+She was fitted with a pair of pole masts for signaling and spotting purposes.
+Her crew consisted of 43 officers and 1,010 enlisted men.